 Our school district has established the following policy for accepting checks and collecting bad checks: For a check to be an acceptable form of payment, it must include your current full and accurate name, address, telephone number, driver's license number and state.
-When paying by check, authorization to recover unpaid checks and recover state allowed fee by means of electronic representment or by paper draft is required.
+When paying by check, authorization to recover unpaid checks and recover state allowed fee by electronic means or by paper draft is required.